Rachel Haynie

 Important Information About Me

-• My geographical area of practice is In-person NC Piedmont Triad and surrounding areas; TeleAdvocacy in all Nurse Compact States and territories
+- My geographical area of practice is In-person NC/Piedmont Triad; TeleAdvocacy in all Nurse Compact States and territories

 Why I Became A Professional Health Care Advocate